jbinion/alwaysSunny/README.md

-# Always Sunny Episode Time Tracker
+# Always Sunny Episode Time Chart

 A simple svelte app that visualizes the in universe start time and day for each episode of _It's Always Sunny in Philadelphia_.